Marian Peretyatkovich: Own practice

+Since 1905, his professional bond with another local architect of Polish descent - Marian Lalewicz - was established.

 In Saint Petersburg, Peretyatkovich designed various office and residential buildings; the best known, Wawelberg Trade Bank (1911-1912), combines neoclassical composition with Renaissance exterior (in the same period, Ivan Zholtovsky built a similar but far smaller Tarasov House in Moscow).

 The historicist dimension of Peretiatkovich's work is even more pronounced in his designs for St Petersburg churches.
 He oversaw the construction of the Saviour Church "on Waters" (Спас-на-Водах), inspired by the 12th-century architecture of Vladimir-Suzdal and commemorating Russian sailors who perished during the Russo-Japanese War.
 The church was demolished by the Leningrad authorities in 1932.
 His other major project was the Roman Catholic church of Notre-Dame de Lourdes (1908–09), inspired by Romanesque architecture of Northern Europe and designed in collaboration with Leon Benois.

 His last work was a memorial chapel for the late Prince Oleg Konstantinovich of Russia, modelled after historical Pskov churches.

+Private life

+Peretyatkovich was born in a Roman Catholic family of Euzebiusz Peretiatkowicz, an impoverished nobleman.
+During his career in Petersburg, the architect was involved in activity of many local, Polish associations.
+In 1912 he married Janina Maria, one year later their only son was born.
+In 1916 Peretyatkovich's relatives in his ancestral estate died due to World War I front operations.
+The shocking news led Peretyatkovich to fatal heart attack.